 Five 75 minute sessions – prepaid: $400

-Receiving Reiki healing allows you to set reduce troublesome thoughts, worries and stress.
+Receiving Reiki healing allows you to speed up healing and repair; reduce troublesome thoughts, worries and set stress aside.

 Please look through the Reiki article pages here and join me in one or more of the Reiki seminars / classes offered.

 Or allow yourself to experience the deep, delicious benefits of the power of Reiki / hands-on-healing… and I look forward to seeing you.

 Merrie Bakker, Reiki Master Teacher, flexible hours – Monday – Saturday